richardgreg/crwn-clothing/README.md

 # About

-A fullstack e-commerce web app developed using React framework.
+A fullstack e-commerce web app developed using the ReactJS framework.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).